Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 This is perhaps an obvious statement, but it bears explaining just in case.
-Today, many shows are *simulcast* by one or more companies, meaning scripts will be available immediately or soon after airing in Japan.
+Today, many shows are *simulcast* by one or more companies, meaning scripts will be available either immediately or soon after airing in Japan.
 In these cases, some fansub groups may choose to edit and check the simulcast script rather than translate it from scratch.
 This depends almost entirely on the quality of the simulcast.